-The Redundant Controller Tab in the Advanced Network Control Utility provides you with a method of changing the Switch Controls.
+The Redundant Controller Tab in the Advanced Network Control Utility allows you to change the Switch Controls.
 This feature of the utility is helpful when you are investigating a problem or verifying the controller pair connection on the network.
 Refer to the "Controller Pair Operating Mode" section of this document for an explanation of the Switch Controls and see the "Network Status and Error Reporting" section for help with troubleshooting.